Best Practices For Converting Donors Through Donation Tiers

 For most people, it’s likely that someone that could afford to give $15 could also easily give $25.
 If you have both options, it’s just unnecessary clutter.
 If you only provide a $25 tier, you can pull some of those $15 donors up, and allow all donors to quickly find the amount that works for them.

 Especially if you know folks will be giving on mobile (as we’ve seen 65% of them do), you want the form to be as short and simple as possible.
-One great option for mobile giving is to use CauseVox’s new Simple Tiers.
+One great option for mobile giving is to use CauseVox’s compact tiers.

 • Enhanced UI for the easiest donor experience, especially on mobile devices.